 QKeyDB Standalone — one file, one app

 The database your team can carry.
-One .qkey file contains your schema, data, and the rules QKeyDB uses to interpret them, so the same database behaves the same on a laptop, a server, or an air-gapped lab machine.
+One .qkey file contains your schema, data, and the rules QKeyDB uses to interpret them, so the same database behaves the same on a laptop, a server, or a machine that's never touched the internet.

 Meet QKey Format